taichi-dev/taichi_benchmark/n-body/README.md

 ## Introduction

 The [N-Body simulation](ihttps://en.wikipedia.org/wiki/N-body_simulation) is an interesting problem in physical cosmology.
-In this benchmark, we take the most easily understandable direct method with O(N * N) complexity, as we only care about compute performance.
+In this benchmark, we take the most easily understandable direct method with O(N * N) complexity, which computes every pair of the body interactions.
+Performance is measured with "Billion body interactions per second" to indicate the compute throughtput.

 ## Implementation

-The CUDA code should credit to Mark Harris's intuitive stepwise n-body optimization tutorial [mini-nbody](https://github.com/harrism/mini-nbody).
+The CUDA codes credit to Mark Harris's intuitive stepwise n-body optimization tutorial [mini-nbody](https://github.com/harrism/mini-nbody).
 We made minor changes to make it runnable in our code repository.

 Taichi's implementation is translated from the [C prototype](https://github.com/harrism/mini-nbody/blob/master/nbody.c), you can find direct mappings of the two code snippets.
 The C version of force calculation function looks like this: